 where, yt+1 and xt are the vectors of the dependent variable and independent variable respectively. ut+1 is the vector of the error term. βi (where i=1,2) are the vectors of the parameter coefficients.
 1t≤T1 is an indicator which equals to 1 before week T1 (where 1<T1<T) and 0 afterwards.
 Therefore, we have a structural change where the true parameter of the independent variable changes from β1 to β2 after T1.
-We may estimate a model with a functional form congruent with the data generating process (e.g., yt=β'xt+ut) based on the data before and after the structural change, e.g., [m:T], where 1≤m<T1<T. Thus, the OLS estimate of the parameter is:
+We can estimate a model with a functional form congruent with the data generating process (e.g., yt=β'xt+ut) based on the data before and after the structural change, e.g., [m:T], where 1≤m<T1<T. Thus, the OLS estimate of the parameter is:

 βTm=(xm,T'xm,T)-1xm,T'ym,T (2)

-where xm,T and ym,T are respectively the vectors of the independent variable and dependent variable for the time periods from week m to week T. We assume no structural change after week T. e.g., yt= β2'xt+ut, when t>T. Suppose that we are interested in the one-step ahead forecast.
-Thus, the one-step ahead error is:
+where ym,T and xm,T are respectively the vectors of the dependent variable and independent variable for the time periods from week m to week T. We assume that there is no structural change after week T. e.g., yt= β2'xt+ut, when t>T. Suppose that we are interested in the one-step ahead forecast, the one-step ahead forecast error is:

 eT+1m=β2-βTm'xT+uT+1